Pieter Judson

+Pieter M. Judson (born 1956, Utrecht) is an American professor of history.

+Education and academic interests

-Pieter M. Judson (born 1956, Utrecht) is professor of history.
-He has taught history at Swarthmore College, and is currently a professor of 19th and 20th century history at the European University Institute in Florence.
+Pieter Judson attended Swarthmore College and graduated in 1978.
+He received his Ph.D. in History from Columbia University in 1987.
+He has taught history at Swarthmore College between 1993 and 2014 and is currently a professor of 19th and 20th century history at the European University Institute in Florence.
+For more than ten years, he served as an editor of the Austrian History Yearbook and the President of the Central European History Society of North America.

 His research interests include modern European History, nationalist conflicts, revolutionary and counter revolutionary social movements, and the history of sexuality.

-Education

-Pieter Judson attended Swarthmore College and graduated in 1978.
+His works on the Habsburg Empire and Central Europe are published in more than ten languages.

 Awards

 He is a 2010 recipient of the Guggenheim Fellowship and received two Fulbright awards to Vienna, as a student and scholar.

 In Spring 2011, Pieter Judson was the recipient of Nina Maria Gorrissen Berlin Prize in History at the American Academy in Berlin.